 Ultimate Tensile Strength/Ultimate Strength(U): The maximum amount of force that a material can withstand (before fracture) per unit cross-sectional area is called the Ultimate Strength of the material.
 You can also say that it is the maximum tensile stress developed in the material during the tensile testing.
 The value of the Ultimate Strength is different for different material.

 Fracture/Rupture Strength(R): The point at which the material breaks or fracture during the testing process is called the Rupture Point.
 And, the amount of stress at that point is called the Rupture Strength of the material.

 A specimen is actually a sample piece of the material which you want to test.
 For Tensile Testing, generally, a specimen with two threaded shoulders is used.
 The diameters of the shoulders are higher than the diameter of the portion of the specimen between the two shoulders.

 The portion between the shoulder also contains the gauge portion or section.
 Guage Portion is the portion of the specimen which undergoes elongation during the test.
 The length of the gauge portion is called the Guage Length.

 In the testing process, the specimen to be tested is held in between the two crossheads of the machine.
 The grips in the machine clamp the specimen.
 The load is applied and increased gradually.
 The specimen elongates while the testing process continues.
 It continues until the specimen breaks.
 The relationship between the elongation in the gauge portion with respect to the force applied is recorded.
 This data helps the machine to plot the Stress-Stress Diagram.

 I hope you read this article with full attention and everything is clear now.
 But still, if you need any help about the topic, use our comment section below.
 All of your queries will surely be answered.

-Also, go through the following articles and enhance your knowledge in this field:
+Also, go through the following articles also in order to enhance your knowledge in this field: